-Note: The ADC module applies to PIC16F677/
+Note: The ADC module applies to PIC16F677/ PIC16F685/PIC16F687/PIC16F689/ PIC16F690 devices only.

-PIC16F685/PIC16F687/PIC16F689/

-PIC16F690 devices only.

-The ADC voltage reference is software selectable to be either internally generated or externally supplied.
+The ADC voltage reference is software selectable to either VDD or a voltage applied to the external reference pins.

 The ADC can generate an interrupt upon completion of a conversion.
 This interrupt can be used to wake-up the device from Sleep.